ludder/workshop-grunt/README.md

 This is an elaboration of the grunt plugins we discussed in the workshop.

+Run `npm update` followed by `grunt serve` to download the grunt modules and to start the web server.

 ## grunt-contrib-connect

 - Setup a webserver with livereload (do not forget to install your firefox and chrome livereload plugin).
 See [http://go.livereload.com/extensions](http://go.livereload.com/extensions).